-When I want to escape the crowds/tourists, my favorite place to visit is the Willamette National Forest.
+You’ll want to allow at least a week to explore Oregon wine country.
+There is plenty of room to roam in the Willamette Valley.
+When I want to escape the crowds and tourists, my favorite place to visit is the Willamette National Forest.
 Home to thousands of miles of trails and designated wilderness areas, it’s the best place to get in touch with nature and the unspoiled beauty of Oregon.

 If this is a romantic trip, I recommend a vineyard for kissing with a view.
-Oregon has got lots of beautiful ones, but here are seven in particular with some of wine country’s prettiest views.
+Oregon wine country has got lots of beautiful vineyards, but here are seven in particular with some of wine country’s prettiest views.

 The best place to walk the dog is Minto Brown Island Park in Salem.
 Minto-Brown is more than 1,200 acres of natural area and trails along the Willamette River, including a 30-acre off-leash dog area.